jamesk9526/SheduleRight---NonProfit-Sheduling-Software/README.md

 ScheduleRight is an open-source scheduling platform designed specifically for non-profit pregnancy care centers.
 It enables seamless appointment scheduling, volunteer management, and client communication with an emphasis on privacy, reliability, and offline-first data synchronization.

-## 🎯 Overview

-ScheduleRight is an open-source scheduling platform designed specifically for non-profit pregnancy care centers.
-It enables seamless appointment scheduling, volunteer management, and client communication with an emphasis on privacy, reliability, and offline-first data synchronization.

 **Key Features:**
 - 📅 **Smart Scheduling**: Availability slots with recurring patterns, automatic conflict detection
 - 👥 **Client Bookings**: Public booking interface with capacity management